kojipon/sendline/README.md

 # sendline
-This is a sample for sending messages with LINE.
+This is a tool for sending messages with LINE.

 # Synopsis